scapegoat-scala/scapegoat/README.md

 Checks for an incorrect number of arguments to String.format.
 Eg, `"%s %s %f".format("need", "three")` flags an error because the format string specifies 3 parameters but the call only provides 2.

+##### InvalidRegex

+Checks for invalid regex literals that would fail at compile time.
+Either dangling metacharacters, or unclosed escape characters, etc that kind of thing.

 ##### List size

 Checks for .size on an instance of List.
 Eg, `val a = List(1,2,3); a.size`